Larsen15o9/Bitcoin/Memory-timings.md

 Latest NiceHash QuickMiner has support for changing memory timings in OCTune!
 Set it and then save so it gets loaded every time Excavator is started up.
 Download from here: https://github.com/nicehash/NiceHashQuickMiner/releases/download/v0.4.3.1_RC/NiceHash_QuickMiner_v0.4.3.1_RC.zip

 Note: we do not have access to any private NVAPI where everything is explained.
 We are doing reverse engineering and these are our findings.
+The only useful official documentation we got from NVIDIA regarding memory timings is their public information about [memory tweaks](https://nvidia.github.io/open-gpu-doc/MemoryTweakTable/MemoryTweakTable.html).
 What we have discovered so far is collected in the following table:

 Timing | Remarks
 -----|-------